vnpedroso/dbt_postgres_airbnb/README.md

 1. Go to pgAdmin and create your "airbnb" database

+2. Decompress RAW_TABLES.zip file

-2. Add your credentials to the creating_raw_tables.py, run the script once!
+3. Add your credentials to the creating_raw_tables.py, run the script once!
 Afterwards your tables will have been created.
-Replace the necessary info in the script (username, password, file paht, etc.)
+Replace the necessary info in the script (username, password, file path, etc.)